This post contains affiliate links. Read the full disclosure here

 Focus on important business matters

 Business owners and busy professionals need to do a lot of things to get their ventures running, such as bookkeeping, data entry, answering calls, managing their Facebook accounts, and so on.
 These tasks can take a lot of their time, making it tough to focus on the more important matters like conceptualization and strategizing.
-You as a VA can do these tasks instead, so their clients can become more productive.
+So, many business owners hire virtual assistants to relieve them of minor tasks and increase their productivity.
+A Stanford study even suggests that hiring VAs could increase productivity by 13 percent!

 Achieve work-life balance